Ch-YL/Landslide-runout-distance-prediction/README.md

 # Landslide-runout-diatance-prediction
-Based on the global landslide motion dataset for motion prediction and analysis of the distance control factors of landslide motion at the global scale.
+Based on the global landslide runout distance dataset for landslide runout prediction and analysis of the distance control factors of landslide runout at the global scale.